lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

   }
 }
 ```
-In this case, the expesive `calculateSHA` function is only run when the `value` property changes.
+In this case, the expensive `calculateSHA` function is only run when the `value` property changes.

 Explore `guard` more in the [playground](/playground/#sample=examples/directive-guard).